 Once the bread has toasted on both sides and your egg whites have set, remove from the pan and place on a plate.
 Make sure you do not overcook your egg in the hole.
 You want the center to still be juicy — because that is what those circle rounds are for!

 Then top with those bursted tomatoes and chopped chives.
-It’s a very elegant and easy brunch recipe for Mother's Day.
+It's a very elegant and easy brunch recipe for Mother's Day.
 Of course, if you prefer a more basic egg dish, you can check out this post on how to cook the perfect Sunny-Side Up Eggs (and there is a video too!)

 I really loved using the Little Northen Bakehouse Wide Sliced White Gluten-Free bread for this recipe.
 It made the perfect size for a great breakfast or brunch meal.

 Check out these other delicious brunch dishes too!

 - Baked Apple Cinnamon French Toast

 For the tomatoes

 - 1 cup of grape or cherry tomatoes

 - olive oil

 For the Egg in the Hole